PlasticRanger

 Here’s a short comparison of both polycarbonate vs trivex lenses to let you decide the best one for you:

-Weight: Trixex has a lower specific gravity than polycarbonate making its lenses 10-12% lighter compared to polycarbonate lenses.
+Weight: Trixex has a lower specific gravity than polycarbonate making its lenses 10-12% lighter than polycarbonate lenses.

 Thickness: Polycarbonate has a higher rate of refraction than Trivex (1.58 vs. 1.53).
 So, polycarbonate lenses are 10% thinner than Trivex lenses.

-Optical clarity (central): Trivex lenses have lower internal stress making, which may provide a shaper central vision than polycarbonate lenses.
+Optical clarity (central): Trivex lenses have lower internal stress, possibly providing a shaper central vision than polycarbonate lenses.

 Optical clarity (peripheral): Trivex lenses possess a higher Abbe value, and many produce shaper peripheral vision and minor chromatic deviation than polycarbonate lenses.

 Cost: The cost for polycarbonate and Trixex lenses varies a lot.
-But in general, mostly all the optical stores will charge a bit more for Trivex lenses than polycarbonate lenses.
+But in general, almost all the optical stores will charge a bit more for Trivex lenses than polycarbonate lenses.

 Impact Resistance: Both polycarbonate and Trivex have comparable impact-resistant properties.